 The screenshot shows the pgAdmin interface with the 'Processes' tab selected.
 The top navigation bar includes 'Dashboard', 'Properties', 'SQL', 'Statistics', 'Dependencies', 'Dependents', and 'Processes'.
-Below the navigation is a search bar.
+A search bar is located at the top right.
 The main area displays a table of processes with the following columns: PID, Type, Server, Object, Start Time, Status, and Time Taken (sec).
 The table contains five rows of data: